Is It Your Spark Plugs or Your Ignition Coil That’s Bad?

 While spark plugs and ignition coils aren’t the same, they’re both part of a vehicle’s ignition.
 Or rather, part of a gasoline-powered vehicle’s ignition system.
 Diesel engines don’t have spark plugs because diesel ignites via compression, not a spark.

 Ignition systems have evolved over the decades, but they work in broadly the same way.
-There are 2 parts: the primary ignition and the secondary ignition.
+There are two parts: the primary ignition and the secondary ignition.
 The first comes into play when you press the start button or turn the key.
 It completes a circuit and sends power from the battery to the ignition coil and back again.
 That causes a magnetic field to form in the ignition coil.

 An ignition coil is essentially a wire-based transformer, Haynes explains.
-The simplest ones are made out of 2 coils of wire around an iron core.
+The simplest ones are made out of two coils of wire around an iron core.
 When the magnetic field gets cut off, it creates an electrical current between the inner and outer coils.
 This bumps the 12 volts from the battery into 50,000 volts or even more.

 Symptoms of a bad ignition coil vs. a bad spark plug

 Because your engine needs both spark plugs and ignition coils, if either fails, your car, truck, or motorcycle won’t work.
-But diagnosing which one’s the problem can be tricky.
+However, diagnosing which one’s the problem can be tricky.
 That’s because, as Autoblog explains, they share several symptoms.

-Can you fix this on your own?
+Can you fix a faulty ignition coil or spark plug on your own?